open/close all folders

-- Sole Survivor: Only child of Echidna and Typhon that's yet to be slain — obviously because Hades owns him.
+- Sole Survivor: He's the only child of Echidna and Typhon, depending on who you count among their offspring and which versions of the stories you use, that's yet to be slain — obviously because Hades owns him.

 - Sweet Tooth: The Roman tale of Psyche had a girl get past him using cake.
 She was advised to use it because others had succeeded before with the same ploy.

 - Token Good Teammate: Probably the only one of Typhon and Echidna's offspring who is never claimed to be malicious or evil.

 One of Typhon and Echidna's children, the chimera was part lion, part goat and part snake, or dragon.
 Its body was that of a lioness, the snake or dragon head was its tail, and a goat head just popped out of its spine in the middle of its back.
 It breathed fire too.
 It lived in Lycia in Asia minor.
 It was eventually slain by Bellerophon with the help of Pegasus.